SayantanRC/ChatApp/README.md

   > <port:2200> Hello port 2200!
   > ```

-- Send a file: (Warning: you will not be able to send or receive messages during file transfer) To send a file to all your peers, use the `<file:[COMPLETE_FILE_PATH]>` command.
+- <b>Send a file: (Warning: you will not be able to send or receive messages during file transfer)</b>
+  To send a file to all your peers, use the `<file:[COMPLETE_FILE_PATH]>` command.
 Example:
   ```
   <file:/home/sayantan/cat.jpg>